smithharryh/smithharryh.github.io/books/books.markdown

 - The Spy Who Came in From the Cold - John le Carré
 - Call for the Dead - John le Carré
 - The Quiet American - Graham Greene
+- Enlightenment Now - Stephen Pinker
+- The Coming Wave - Mustafa Suleyman
+- Lawrence of Arabia - Ranulph Fiennes
+- A Murder of Quality - John le Carré
+- On the Road - Jack Kerouac
+- Hiroshima - John Hersey
+- One Day in the Life of Ivan Denisovich - Aleksandr Solzhenitsyn
+- The Man From The Future: The visionary life of John von Neumann - Ananyo Bhattacharya

 ## 2022